profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 The current benchmark artifacts do not include alternative-root MongoDB configurations for all queries.
 A fair root-choice ablation would require generating and benchmarking additional candidates rooted at non-selected entities.

+### Additional conclusion after the representative-case analysis

+After adding the representative-case analysis, there is now a fifth conclusion:

+5. The representative cases explain why configurations win.

+The baseline and ablation results show that SchemaLens is competitive and that its analytical variables matter.
+The representative-case analysis adds the missing explanatory layer requested by the advisor: it connects each winning configuration to query characteristics such as traversal depth, residual traversal, relationship semantics, sharedness, and update volatility.

+This is important because the advisor specifically noted that the previous experimental section was too descriptive.
+The representative cases transform the evaluation from "SchemaLens selected these families" into "these families win because these workload/data conditions make them appropriate."

 ## 10. Resume

 > I added two new experimental analyses to address the concern that the evaluation was too descriptive.